-We’ll give you some tips on how to maintain the key habitat characteristics for the many songbirds that may be visiting your property and even some recommendations on ways to increase the types of birds that visit.
+We'll give you some tips on how to maintain critical habitat characteristics for the many songbirds that may be visiting your property.
+You will even learn ways to increase the types of birds that visit.

 - Pacific crabapple.

-In central and eastern Oregon, also consider leaving bitterbrush, manzanita, bunchgrasses and Woods’ rose.
+In Central and eastern Oregon, consider leaving bitterbrush, manzanita, bunchgrasses and Woods' rose.

 Consider these strategies for creating and maintaining dead wood in your forest.

-- Lave “extra” wildlife trees for future snag recruitment (the big wonky looking trees that are of low economic value).
+- Leave “extra” wildlife trees for future snag recruitment (the big wonky-looking trees that are of low economic value).

-- Create snags by girdling or toping in areas they are lacking.
+- Create snags by girdling or topping in areas they are lacking.

 - Keep large-diameter down logs distributed throughout mature stands and harvest units instead of piling them into slash piles or moving them to landings.